-The instructions in this document address the preparation, installation, and start-up of the IZMS flowmeter meter body and converter as separate units.
-Information is provided on placing and mounting the meter body and converter, installing and connecting cabling, making electrical connections, commissioning the flowmeter, and conducting the hydraulic zero adjustment.
+This document provides detailed instructions for preparing, installing, and starting up the IZMS flowmeter meter body and converter as separate units, including information on placing and mounting the meter body and converter, installing and connecting cabling, making electrical connections, commissioning the flowmeter, and conducting the hydraulic zero adjustment.
+For more information on the measuring principle used in the IZMS flowmeter, please see Appendix B.